kiaram2249/sep10-freedom-project-/blog/entry08.md

 I learnt the skill **collboration** by asking my peers and friends for help anytime I was stuck or having a challenge with my code/website.
 I really like learning this skill because without collboration I wouldn't have been able to over my challenges or gain advice from other peoples perspective.
 It's always nice to ask for help and relie on others.

+#### How to learn

+I learnt the skill **how to learn** by researching information about my topic and about my tool that I pick and use.
+I did research on _what was Criminology?_, _What Hardware and Software_ they use, and I did lots of reseach in _how I can use A-frame_.
+I still have to work on this skill because I didn't **LOYO** enough since I didn't put a lot of effort onto my **A-frame**.